-Vietnamese cruise line Lotus Cruises is launching what it claims to be the “first luxury ship” on the Upper Mekong in Laos in 2021.
+Vietnamese cruise line Lotus Cruises is launching a new luxury ship on the Upper Mekong in Laos in 2021.

 Mekong Muse will be the line’s third ship and will be available for UK agents to book from November 25.